Confinement of fermions in tachyon matter: Lagrangian Density of the model

-This potential follow the same analysis as the dielectric function, with the tachyons condensing faster in a multiple of $m_{q\bar{q}}$ showing a rather stronger confinement but vanishes at $m_{q\bar{q}}=0$.
+We find from the above equation (\ref{50b}) for the dielectric function $G$ that, the larger the quark mass the more stable the QCD-like vacuum and the faster the tachyons condense \cite{35}.
+Since tachyon condensation implies confinement, then heavier quarks are more likely to be confined than light quarks \cite{ada:4}.
+This potential follow the same analysis as the dielectric function with the tachyons condensing faster in a multiple of $m_{q\bar{q}}$ showing a rather stronger confinement but vanishes at $m_{q\bar{q}}=0$.
 This result represents the energy flow between a quark and an anti-quark pairs at long ranges.
-On the other hand, Eq.(\ref{44}) represents the net \textit{vector potential} for confinement observed for a heavy anti-quark source in the origin surrounded by relatively light spinless quarks in a slow motion.
+On the other hand, Eq.(\ref{44}) represents the {\textit{net potential}} for confinement observed for a heavy anti-quark source in the origin surrounded by relatively light spinless quarks in a slow motion.

-It is important to state that, the potential seen in Eq.(\ref{44}) corresponds to a mixture of $\xi=0$ (no mass coupling) and $\xi=1$ (Kaluza-Klein type or mass coupling) \cite{coupling:1}.
-The combined $\xi=1$ and $\xi=0$ gives confinement of the quarks at all masses.
-Moreover, Eq.(\ref{scalar p}) gives the \textit{scalar potential energy}, i.e., the flow of energy between two or more quarks.
-The coupling of the scalar potential, $\xi=2$, exposes its weakness relative to the vector potential by a ratio of $1:2$.
-By simple interpretation the weight of the scalar potential in the model constitutes 33\% of the overall confinement potential.
-It is noticeable that the scalar potential vanishes at $m_{q\bar{q}}=0$ while the vector potential does not.
-As a result, quarks are always in a confined state \cite{chiral-s:1} under the vector potential at all masses but the scalar potential energy shows a degeneracy at $m_{q\bar{q}}=0$.
-This is because the {\it chromoelectric flux} generated by the colored particles remain confined even if we `remove' the quarks after confinement under the vector potential \cite{1}.
-It should be noted also that, the net confinement of the colored particles is the sum of the vector and the scalar potentials combined.
+It is important to state that, the net confinement potential seen in Eq.(\ref{44}) corresponds to a mixture of $\xi=0$ (no mass coupling) and $\xi=1$ (Kaluza-Klein type or mass coupling) \cite{coupling:1}.
+The combined $\xi=1$ and $\xi=0$ gives the net confinement of the quarks at all masses inside the hadron.
+Also, Eq.(\ref{scalar p}) gives the \textit{scalar potential energy}, i.e., the flow of energy between two or more quarks.
+The coupling of the scalar potential, $\xi=2$, exposes its weakness relative to the vector potential in Eq.(\ref{a}) by a ratio of $0:2$. { By simple interpretation, the scalar potential energy must be coupled strongly in order to coexist with the vector potential energy which needs no coupling as seen in our model framework and presented in expression Eq.(\ref{c}).} It is noticeable that the scalar potential energy vanishes at $m_{q\bar{q}}=0$ while the vector potential energy does not as evident in Eq.(\ref{c}). {Consequently, quarks are always in a confined state \cite{chiral-s:1} under the net confining potential Eq.(\ref{44}) and at $m_{q\bar{q}}=0$ we retrieve the vector potential Eq.(\ref{a}).} This indicates that the {\it chromoelectric flux} generated by the colored particles remain confined even if we 'remove' the quarks after confinement under the net confining potential ($V_c$) \cite{1}.
+It should be noted also that, the net confinement potential of the color particles is the sum of the vector and the scalar potentials as presented in (\ref{44}) and the net potential energy is also the sum of the vector and scalar potential energies as expressed in Eq.(\ref{c}).

 {After knowing all the coupling constants and the nature of the Dirac delta function, few comments on Sec.~\ref{QCD vacuum} will be necessary.
 Noting that the Dirac delta function is well defined inside the hadron $r\leqslant R$, with depth $\beta=3/(4\pi R^3)=1$, $G(\phi)=V(\phi)$ and an anti-gluon color charge $q\rightarrow g=-1$ $(N_c\gg1)$, Eq.(\ref{vg3c}) takes the form